Pooriya-a/quickstart-self-service/modules/analyze-external-services.md

 ## Analyze Traffic to External Services using the Service Graph

-The Service Graph will represent connectivity to external services using the 'Public network' or 'Private network' icons depending on whether the workload connected to a public or private IP.
+The Service Graph will represent connectivity to external services using the `Public network` or `Private network` icons depending on whether the workload connected to a public or private IP.
 The name of the `NetworkSet` or `GlobalNetworkSet` will be depicted in the Service Graph if configured for the respective domains.

 > Public services in the Service Graph